 Swordfish Regulations in North Carolina

-To harvest swordfish off North Carolina, the boat must possess a Federal Highly Migratory Species Permit.
+To harvest swordfish when North Carolina coastal fishing, the boat must possess a Federal Highly Migratory Species Permit.
 All billfish catches are to be reported to National Marine Fisheries Service within 24 hours of being caught.
 To obtain a permit, visit the NOAA Fisheries website.
 The cost is $26.00 and remember to renew it upon expiration.

 Is it worth fishing for Swordfish in North Carolina